Create a B2 Article

 Introduction

 Looking for a relaxing weekend away from noise and stress?
-If you enjoy fresh air, nature and peace, Greenhill Park is the perfect place to visit.
-It’s just 20 minutes from the city, but it feels like a completely different world.
+If you enjoy fresh air and nature, Greenhill Park is the perfect place to visit.

 What makes it special

 What I love most about the park is its beautiful walking trails.
-You can go hiking, have a picnic by the lake, or simply sit and listen to the birds.
-There’s also a small café that serves homemade cakes and fresh coffee, which is great after a long walk.
+You can hike, have a picnic by the lake, or simply relax.
+There’s also a small café with homemade cakes.

 Why you should go

-To sum up, if you need a short break to relax and enjoy nature, Greenhill Park is definitely worth a visit.
-Why not give it a try this weekend?
+To sum up, if you need a short break to relax and enjoy nature, this park is definitely worth a visit.
+Why not give it a try?

 “Do you prefer studying alone or with other people?
 Explain your opinion and give examples.”